 The newsletter brings you for example news about the Fund's funding programmes and other initiatives.

 The Nordic Culture Fund awards grants worth approximately DKK 29 million every year.

-Every year approximately 180 receive funding for projects, 105 receive funding for OPSTART, and 57 receive funding for Puls.
+Every year approximately 180 receive Project Funding, 105 receive Opstart and about 57 receive Puls funding.